MaidDragonTohru/The-Scribe/README.md

 Installation
 ============

-**This is not recommended for beginners!**
-Why?
-Because I'm too lazy to explain everything in detail.

 Pokémon Showdown Writing Bot requires [node.js][2] to run.
 This bot has not been tested on every `node.js` version possible, but has the same version requirements as [Pokémon Showdown][3]: either v0.6.3 through v0.8.22, or v0.10.2 and up.
 Install `node.js` if you don't have it yet, try the last stable version.

 Next up is cloning this bot.
-This can be done in two ways: cloning it via `git` or downloading as ZIP.
+This can be done in two ways: cloning it via `git`, or downloading as ZIP.
-Downloading it as ZIP is the easy and lazy way, but is a lot less handy to update than cloning this repository.
+Downloading it as ZIP is the easy and lazy way, but is a lot less handy to update than cloning this repository in the long run.

 To install dependencies, run: